 This can be done by gathering the relevant data by tracking the right Key Performance Indicators (KPIs).
 But there are lots of metrics to measure and it can seem overwhelming as to which all to track.
 The ideal way is to set specific goals and align your KPIs based on them.
 In this blog, we’ve shared the critical KPIs that you need to track in 2019 and classified them under specific goals.

-These set of metrics with the goal of measuring performance are perfect to analyze how smoothly your app’s running.
+These sets of app metrics with the goal of measuring performance are perfect to analyze how smoothly your app’s running.
 Performance metrics focus on the stability and speed of your app through factors such as crashes, latency, load times, network errors, etc.

 A crash is considered when an app closes abruptly while the user’s using it.
 A great way to keep crashes to a minimum is to keep testing builds during the developing process to identify issues immediately.
 You should also have a beta group before launch to ensure the least amount of problems with your app.

 Speed is considered to be a measurement of how fast your app loads and runs.
 It’s one of the basic requirements every user has when using any app.

 c.)
 App Latency

 This is a technical metric that takes into account the time it takes your app to request and receive a response from an API.
 The briefer the time, the better.
 App latency is slightly different from app speed since latency refers to the time to perform a function whereas speed refers to the loading time for the app.

 #2.
 User Engagement Metrics

 Engagement is a key goal since it can help you analyze how interested users are in your app through metrics such as the frequency of a user’s interaction with your app, the rate at which users are abandoning your app, etc.